Ph.D. in Environmental Health Industrial Hygiene Specialization

 Prepares students for a rewarding career protecting the health and safety of people in the workplace and community

 Program emphasizes developing hands-on and technical skills and provides on-the-job learning opportunities

 Accredited by the Applied Sciences Accreditation Commission of the Accreditation Board for Engineering and Technology

 Our program offers multidisciplinary training in ergonomics, occupational safety, and aerosol science, specialized in bioaerosols and nanoparticles.

-Our department hosts the Colorado OSHA Consultation Program that provides on-the-job learning opportunities for our students.
+Our department hosts the Occupational Health and Safety Consultation program that provides on-the-job learning opportunities for our students.